-Long COVID is also known as Post-acute COVID-19 syndrome, Long Haulers, Long-term COVID-19, or LTC-19.
+Long COVID is also known as Post-acute COVID-19 syndrome (PACS), Post Acute Sequelae of COVD-19 (PASC), COVID Long Haulers, or Long-term COVID-19.

 Preliminary reports and data about Long COVID symptoms and patient experiences contain many similarities to other chronic illnesses known to be associated with viral triggers, such as: Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS), postural orthostatic tachycardia syndrome (POTS), other forms of Dysautonomia, and Mast Cell Activation Syndrome (MCAS), just to name a few.
 Among patients with medical visits, 68% received a new diagnosis and 38% visited a new specialist who did not treat the patient in the year before the COVID-19 diagnosis.